CUB-Geomicrobiology/assignment-latest-greatest/README.md

 # Latest & Greatest Assignment

-For this assignment, you will write a short perspective piece on a recently published or classic study broadly related to your chosen term project.
-The goal is to emulate the style, feeling, and intent of a Nature "News & Views" perspective article.
+For this assignment, you will write a short perspective piece on a recently published or classic study broadly related to your chosen term topic.
+The goal is to emulate the style, feeling, and intent of a Nature [News & Views](http://www.nature.com/news/newsandviews) perspective article.
 These articles are limited to 1000 words (excluding references).
 They should have more than 4 but less than 12 references, and one original color figure that helps explain the interesting aspects of the study being discussed (e.g. - problem, data, methods, results, interpretation).
 Make it visually appealing.
 Additional details are provided in the [`latest_greatest.md`](latest_greatest.md).

 #### Paper selection